open-turo/actions-go/lint/README.md

 # GitHub Action Lint

-GitHub Action runs lint on a GitHub Action
+GitHub Action that runs lint on a GitHub repository.

 ## Usage